oscar-system/oscar-website/getting-started/install-linux.md

 ```

 If you are using Fedora 40 or newer, enter the following commands into a terminal (this will prompt for your password
-and requires that you have permissions to administer your computer).
+and requires that you have permissions to administer your computer):
 ```sh
 sudo dnf install gcc-c++ make
 ```